seven5/seven5/nullblog.md

 `GOPATH` should have exactly one directory in it, the go source code directory of the project being developed.
 All other files inside a _Seven5_ project can have their absolute path calculated from the `GOPATH` variable, since the project layout is standardized.
 Experienced Go developers may complain that a `GOPATH` variable may contain many directories, and thus that this restriction is too harsh.
 Experienced Go developers *may* be able to develop with multiple directories in their `GOPATH` if the _Seven5_ project is first.
 This type of configuration is beyond the scope of this book but not beyond experienced Go developers.

-The rationale behind the decision to derive all paths from `GOPATH` is that the "go" command requires `GOPATH` to be set in a particular way so the principle of [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) dictates that we do not have another environment variable repeating this value.
+The rationale behind the decision to derive all paths from `GOPATH` is that the "go" command requires `GOPATH` to be set in a particular way, so the principle of [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) dictates that we do not have another environment variable repeating this value.
 If there were a way to avoid repeating this value somewhat in the `PATH`, it would be used, but this is not possible in most operating systems today.

 ### Practice: Building and running the source code